 What comes to mind when you picture a salesperson?
-Is it the unflattering image of the used car salesman depicted in popular culture?
-If it is, you are not alone.
-This stereotype persists…even among sales professionals.
+Is it the unflattering image of the used car sales rep or a persona where honesty wins?
+If it’s the former image, you are not alone.
+This stereotype persists… even among sales professionals.
 It is, of course, an image we never apply to ourselves as sales professionals, only to other salespeople.

-Humans are social creatures, but we are genetically coded to be cautious with strangers and new situations.
+Although humans are social creatures, we are genetically coded to be cautious with strangers and new situations.
 In the early stages of the sales process, this instinct produces protective barriers for clients.
 They will unconsciously review a safety checklist about their buying experience, and ask:

 - Do I feel comfortable with the salesperson and sales process?